Croydon is a south London borough and one of the largest in the capital, with a diverse population of more than 350,000.

 The Big Impact

-Supporting The Big Lunch is helping the council reach a number of its objectives.
+Supporting The Big Lunch helps the council reach a number of its objectives.
 Croydon have seen how community gatherings are encouraging neighbours to look out for each other, as well as opening avenues for neighbours to help the less able.

 As such, they explain that The Big Lunch promotes the Equality Act’s duty to foster good community relations and promote understanding – of which a major part of the approach is to promote a ‘clear sense of shared aspirations and values, which focuses on what we have in common rather than our differences’.